springwings/elasticflow/README.md

 # ElasticFlow
-elasticflow for build computing flow ，support jobs like ML,DataTrasfer,Data Searcher platform,etc
+Elasticflow can be used for the construction of computational flow，support jobs like Inference,DataTrasfer,Data Searcher etc...

 ![image](https://github.com/springwings/elasticflow/blob/master/architecture.jpg)